-This policy can be used to force the user to change their password after an administrator has created or changed it.
-This is especially useful when the administrator sets passwords to a well-known value, such a person's date of birth.
+This policy forces the user to change their password after an administrator has created or changed it.
+This is especially useful when the administrator sets passwords to a temporary well-known value, such a user's date of birth.

 Safe modification